tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Filters.md

 <kbd><img src="./images/CJA-FIGURE32.png"  /></kbd>

-Ensure you're using the "DV 001" Data View and that the Date Range is set to the correct date range: May 13-20, 2020
+Ensure you're using the "DV 001" Data View and that the Date Range is set to the correct date range: March 18-30, 2020

 3. Drag the "Day" dimension into the table.